Through the following links, you can move to the menu or to the main text in this page.

 Conscious of the Earth’s Cycle of Nature, Kubota Takes on New Challenges

-From the first successful domestic mass-production of cast iron water supply pipes as a measure against cholera and other infectious diseases to continued contributions toward efficiency and labor-saving through the mechanization of agricultural work, Kubota has worked for many years to realize sustainability in society through its businesses, and environmental conservation efforts including measures toward climate change are a major theme of our corporate activities.
+From the first successful domestic mass-production of cast iron water supply pipes as a measure against cholera and other infectious diseases to continued contributions toward efficiency and labor-saving through the mechanization of agricultural work, Kubota has worked for many years to realize sustainability in society through its businesses, and environmental conservation efforts including measures toward climate change are a major theme of its corporate activities.

-• An abbreviation for Environment, Social, and Governance, the three elements required for long-term corporate growth.
+• * An abbreviation for Environment, Social, and Governance, the three elements required for long-term corporate growth.

 Reducing CO2 Emissions from the Kubota Group

-• Electric compact construction machinery (left) and electric tractor currently under development.
+Electric compact construction machinery (left) and electric tractor currently under development.

 Reducing CO2 Emissions from Society